karttur/basin_extract_docs/_posts/2020/2020-10-15-basin-delineate-eclipse-setup.markdown

 The _basin_extract_ package requires the standard (default) Python packages that come with Eclipse, plus some additional packages:

 - numpy
-- pandas
+- GDAL
 - shapely
 - scipy

-Trying to setup a working Python environment for _basin_extract_ in October 2020 I found that the listed packages are incompatible in Python 3.8s.
+Trying to setup a working Python environment for _basin_extract_ in October 2020 I found that the listed packages are incompatible in Python 3.8.
 The virtual environment herein is thus setup using the older Python 3.6 interpreter.

 The basics of [Conda virtual environments](https://karttur.github.io/setup-ide/setup-ide/conda-environ/) is covered in another post.
 More extensive information is available on the [official conda document site](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
 Here I will only step over the barebones of setting up a virtual environment for Ortho.